-I was born in Germany during the sixties.
-My parents were, what you may call, average normal Christians: They went to church whenever there was a (baby) baptism, confirmation (protestant), wedding, or a funeral.
-Up until I was about 10 years old, each night my parents prayed a children’s prayer Müde bin ich, geh zur Ruh.
-After that I was left to decide whether to pray or not on my own.
+I was born in the 1960s in Germany.
+My parents were what you may call average normal Christians: they went to church whenever there was a (baby) baptism, confirmation (protestant), wedding, or funeral.
+Until I was about 10 years old, my parents prayed a formal prayer (Müde bin ich, geh zur Ruh) with me every night.
+After that, I was left to decide whether to pray or not – on my own.

-Growing up I became rebellious and more and more bitter.
+Growing up, I became rebellious and more and more bitter.
 I was scared.
-All I wanted to do is to escape the madness at home: My parents were constantly fighting and threatening to take their lives.
+All I wanted to do was escape the madness at home.
+My parents were constantly fighting and threatening to take their lives.

-Yes, the Lord was always there for me.
-But I was blind and deaf.
-I did not see nor hear Him.
-What I did see, though, was the faith my little boy had back then.
-One day, when he was about 3 years old, he said to me: “Mom?
-You know what?
-When Jesus comes back I want to give Him a BIG hug!”
+Yes, the LORD was always there for me.
+But I was blind.
+I did not see or hear Him.
+What I did see was the faith my little boy had back then.
+One day, when he was about 3 years old, he said to me, “Mom?
+When Jesus comes back, I want to give Him a BIG hug!”

 A dramatic experience that changed my life forever

 I read words in my Bible that seemed to have been written just for me.
-Words that pointed me to times and sins in my broken life.
-I felt so bad and thought I was going to die, right there and then!
-I was ready for the big thunder and lightning coming down on me to kill me.
+Words that pointed me to nearly all the times I had sinned in my life.
+I felt so bad and thought I was going to die—right there and then!
+I was ready for the big thunder and lightning to come down on me and kill me.

-Then I heard that soft voice again (not audible but within my heart) which said: “Open your Bible to page…” Again, I was afraid.
-At first I did not want to open my Bible because I was scared to read more about myself and my sinful life.
-I answered: “No. Please, no!”
-But the gentle voice kept on telling me to open my Bible and so I did.
+Then I heard a soft voice (again, not audible but within my heart), “Open your Bible to page…” Again, I was afraid.
+At first, I did not want to open my Bible because I was scared to read more about myself and my sinful life.
+I answered, “No. Please, no.” But the gentle voice kept on telling me to open my Bible, and so I did.

-What I read then still touches my heart very much every time I’m telling or writing down this story.
+What I read then still touches my heart every time I tell or write down this story.
 The words are found in Isaiah 43:1

-By that time my knees and my face were on the floor.
-I was sobbing, having trouble to handle all the thoughts and emotions inside of me.
-It was hard to believe how the LORD could save a person like me.
+By that time, my knees were on the floor, as was my face.
+I was sobbing, having problems handling all the thoughts and emotions inside of me.
+To me, it was hard to believe how the LORD could save a person like me.

-All of this happened in my living room, with no one else present but the Holy Spirit and me, and nearly thirty years ago.
-I know, to some people this may sound strange but this is my testimony on how I came to know the LORD.
+That was more than thirty years ago.
+All that happened in my living room, with nobody else but the Holy Spirit present.
+I know that to some people this may sound strange, but this is my testimony—how I came to know the LORD.

 Bless the LORD, O my soul

-Yes, the Christian life isn’t always easy, here on earth.
-Here we will face times when our tears are just running down our cheeks.
-When a loved one dies we grieve.
-When our children go the wrong way we have sorrows.
-When our bodies age and ache we feel the pain.
+Yes, the Christian life isn’t always easy here on earth.
+Here we will face times when our tears are just running down our cheeks: when a loved one dies, we grieve; when our children go the wrong way, we have sorrows; and when our aging bodies ache, we feel the pain.